abdullahselek/selek.tech/content/posts/dynamic-batch-inference-with-torchserve.md

 1. Batch Processing, in machine learning, running inferences on a batch of data, rather than individual data points, can significantly improve processing speed.
 This is because batch processing allows for more efficient use of computational resources, such as GPUs or TPUs, by parallelizing operations across multiple data points.

-2. Dynamic Batching, unlike static batching where the batch size is fixed, dynamic batching adjusts the batch size in real-time based on the incoming request load.
+2. Dynamic Batching, unlike static batching where the batch size is fixed, dynamic batching adjusts the batch size in real time based on the incoming request load.
 When requests arrive, instead of processing each one immediately, the system temporarily holds them to form a batch.
 The size of this batch can vary depending on the current load and the configured maximum wait time.

-3. Latency vs. Throughput Trade-off.
-Dynamic batch inference often involves a trade-off between latency and throughput.
+3. Latency vs. Throughput Trade off.
+Dynamic batch inference often involves a trade off between latency and throughput.
 Larger batches can lead to higher throughput (more requests processed per unit of time) but might increase latency for individual requests, as they have to wait for other requests to form a full batch.
 The system must balance this to meet the desired service level agreements.

 4. Resource Utilization, by processing requests in batches dynamic batching makes more efficient use of computational resources.
 This is especially important in environments where resources are limited or costly.